crafttheweb/thelastpickle/_drafts/running-commands-cluster-wide.md

 I have used [csshx](https://github.com/brockgr/csshx) for a long time.
 I was managing from 3 to 40 nodes clusters by then.
 Basically csshx allows you to connect to multiple servers in distinct consoles easily and then to type in multiple console simultaneously.

+csshX is for Mac OS X, but the tool exists for linux as well, it is called [cssh](http://linux.die.net/man/1/cssh).

 ## Configure and run cssxh

 To make using csshx easier it is possible to create a /etc/clusters file and drop some lists of servers there.
 It is possible to specify the port or the user or both things as in the example below: